Council Approved Dropped Kerb Contractors

 • The proposed access to your property should be more than 10m away from a road junction; 15m away from busy junctions or on primary roads.

-• It must meet visibility guidelines; this is dependent on the type of road.
+• It must meet visibility standards; this is dependent on the type of road.

 • Appropriate drainage must be provided to remove the excess surface water.

-The removal of tree roots should be avoided.
+The extraction of tree roots should be avoided.

-• The incline from your property to the road must not be too steep.
+• The slope from your property to the road must not be too steep.

-• Finally, you as the property owner must consent to the kerb being dropped; as an example, a renter can not apply on their landlord’s behalf.
+• Finally, you as the property owner must consent to the kerb being dropped; for instance, a renter can not apply on their landlord’s behalf.

 We cover all these local areas and lots more- Moorhaigh & Pleasleyhill, Radmanthwaite, Teversal, Dalestorth, Ladybrook, Skegby, Mansfield Woodhouse, Stanton Hill, Fackley, Sutton Forest Side